 After receiving the complaint, the supplier immediately organized an on-site inspection and found that the customer added a carbon steel jacket sleeve to the stainless steel tube and welded it together with a 309 welding rod.
 This processing caused strong corrosion of the 309 stainless steel that should have been corrosion-resistant.

-Because when stainless steel and carbon steel are fused, the content of chromium and nickel in stainless steel is reduced, which is not enough to maintain the corrosion resistance in a strong corrosive environment, which leads to a great increase in corrosion rate and ultimately leads to perforation leakage.
+When stainless steel and carbon steel are fused, the content of chromium and nickel in stainless steel is reduced, which is not enough to maintain the corrosion resistance in a strong corrosive environment, which leads to a great increase in corrosion rate and ultimately leads to perforation leakage.

 Generally speaking, even if the welding is between the same kind of stainless steel, the corrosion resistance of the weld may be lower than that of the base material, and the weld will be selectively corroded in the use environment.